rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Asynchronous Notification Model

-The TV Setting HAL has callback registered for VideoFormatChange, VideoResolutionChange, VideoFrameRateChange.
-On any update, the TV Setting HAL will notify it to the caller.
+This interface requires callback notification registration for VideoFormatChange, VideoResolutionChange, VideoFrameRateChange.
+The caller must return the callback context as fast as possible and will not block.

 ## Blocking calls

-There are no blocking calls in TV Settings HAL.
+There are no blocking calls in this interface.

 ## Internal Error Handling

-All the TV Settings HAL APIs must return error synchronously as return argument.
-HAL is responsible to handle system errors internally(e.g. out of memory).
+All APIs must return error synchronously as return argument.
+The interface is responsible to handle system errors internally(e.g. out of memory).

 ## Persistence Model

-Every OEM vendor has to define the config file in OEM layer.
+Each vendor needs to define their own config file which is expected to be stored in rootfs and this must be a readonly.
 Config file should contain the supported formats, picture modes, dimming modes, dvModes, HDRModes, HLGModes, resolution etc.

 # Nonfunctional requirements